MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-basics.md

 The **Inspect** tool's information overlay only represents a single state.
 But the elements on the page could have different states, and you need to test those states, too.
 For example, when you hover the mouse pointer over the menu of the accessibility-testing demo page, you get a rather involved animation that changes the colors, as follows:

-1. If the demo webpage is not open, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab.
+1. If it's not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab.

 1. Hover over the various buttons in the menu which begins with the blue **Cats** button.
 The menu animations run.